 The language version you are now viewing is currently being prepared by our translators.

-Getting independent legal advice is very important when you are in some way involved in a criminal process.
+Getting independent legal advice is very important when you are involved in some way with the criminal process.
 The factsheets tell you when and in what circumstances you are entitled to be represented by a lawyer.
 They also tell you what a lawyer will do for you.
 This general factsheet tells you how to find a lawyer and how the costs of the lawyer will be met if you cannot afford to pay.